Cellulitis - A Case Report

 Areas of Uncertainty

 A variety of antimicrobial agents have been used to treat cellulitis because of their spectrum of action against likely causative organisms and have been approved by the Food and Drug Administration for use in skin and soft-tissue infections.
-However, such approval is often based on clinical studies of heterogeneous collections of cutaneous infections (including infected ulcers, abscesses, and wound infections); in some studies, cellulitis accounts for a minority of the infections.
+However, such approval is often based on clinical studies of heterogeneous collections of cutaneous infections (including infected ulcers, abscesses, and wound infections); in some studies, cellulitis accounts for a minority of the infections.39,43

 Most studies of cellulitis have involved patients with serious infections.
 Studies are needed to determine specific criteria that define the types of mild cases that are highly likely to respond to oral antibiotics administered at home.
 Penicillinase-resistant penicillins and cephalosporins have been used because most community-acquired pathogens causing cellulitis (streptococci and S. aureus) are susceptible to methicillin.
 However, the rate of community-acquired methicillin-resistant S. aureus infections in patients without identified risk factors appears to be increasing.

-In a rural Native American community, 55 percent of 112 isolates of S. aureus were methicillin-resistant, and 74 percent of these cases were community-acquired; the risk factors did not differ from those in patients with community-acquired methicillin-susceptible strains.
+In a rural Native American community, 55 percent of 112 isolates of S. aureus were methicillin-resistant, and 74 percent of these cases were community-acquired; the risk factors did not differ from those in patients with community-acquired methicillin-susceptible strains.45 It remains uncertain how this change in resistance patterns will affect the management of cellulitis.46

 Ancillary Measures